dpltr22/starter-academic/content/authors/admin/_index.md

 Hello!
 My name is Dylan and I am a PhD Student at the University of Vienna in Austria.
 I am working in the ERC Project "MULTIREP" of Prof. Christopher Wratil, PhD.

-My research interests encompass political online behavior of general citizens as well as political elites.
-How do these individuals behave on social media platforms and how do they present themselves?
-What kind of information and content polarizes people?
-To understand these questions I study web-tracking data of citizens and everything political elites put out online.

-My masters thesis is about how citizens perceive their own news media consumption online in comparison to the actual bias they encounter.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.
+My research interests encompass political representation and how politcians in general make representative claims to citizens.